 - Crystal Active - I've used this one before and I like it.
 Really works good for me.

 - Tom's Of Maine - They also have a crystal one here.

 2. ORAL HYGIENE

 I believe that a good oral hygiene is very beneficial for your over all health.
-If you don’t keep your teeth and mouth clean by brushing at least twice a day you are raising your chances of cavities, tooth decay, bad breath, gum disease, and other health issues.
-Remember that when you eat or drink you are also swallowing all of those nasty bacterias that you have neglected to clean out of your mouth into your gut filtering through your kidneys and traveling through your body.
+If you don't keep your teeth and mouth clean by brushing at least twice a day you are raising your chances of cavities, tooth decay, bad breath, gum disease, and other health issues.
+Remember that when you eat or drink you are also swallowing all of those nasty bacteria that you have neglected to clean out of your mouth into your gut filtering through your kidneys and traveling through your body.
 This is why it is important to keep a good oral hygiene on the trail.
 Lucky for you, this is something very lightweight to carry.

 - Toothpaste - I like to use Hello or Tom's of Maine.